Finite section method for aperiodic Schr\"odinger operators: Introduction

+Using our techniques from \cite{Gabel.2022}, we first show convergence of the spectra of ${H}_{\lambda,\alpha_m,\theta}$ to that of ${H}_{\lambda,\alpha,\theta}$ and, secondly, we show that the same holds for the spectra of their half-axis compressions.
+Finally, via a study of the FSM of the periodic operators ${H}_{\lambda,\alpha_m,\theta}$, as prepared in \cite{Gabel.2021b}, we conclude a test procedure for the applicability of the FSM of the aperiodic operator, ${H}_{\lambda,\alpha,\theta}$, and easily confirm, as a special case, the main result of \cite{Lindner.2018} about the FSM of the Fibonacci Hamiltonian.

 The paper is organised as follows.
 In Section~\ref{sec:fsm_intro}, we introduce the reader to the finite section method and prove several auxiliary results that will be needed in the sections to follow.
-In Section~\ref{sec:periodSchr}, the application of this method for periodic Schrödinger operators is presented.
-There, we prove Theorem~\ref{thm:fsm-pe} and apply it to some examples.
 Next, we give an overview about Sturmian potentials in Section~\ref{sec:sturm} and also go into detail for continued fraction expansions of irrational numbers, thereby, laying the groundwork for the spectral and approximation theory of aperiodic Schrödinger operators to be presented in subsequent sections.
-Finally, in Section~\ref{sec:specHltheta} and~\ref{sec:fsm}, we analyse the spectrum of the aperiodic Schrödinger operator $H_{\lambda,\alpha,\theta}$, apply the finite section method, which leads to the proof of Theorem~\ref{thm:fsm-ap}, and show a numerical method to check for applicability.
+Finally, in Section~\ref{sec:specHltheta} and~\ref{sec:fsm}, we analyse the spectrum of the aperiodic Schrödinger operator $H_{\lambda,\alpha,\theta}$, characterise applicability of the FSM, and derive a numerical method to verify the applicability.